 Nasal and sinus washes

-Steam treatments—may include humidifier running in your bedroom or inhaling steam from bowl of hot water
+Steam treatments—such as use of humidifier or inhaling steam from bowl of hot water

 Over-the-counter pain relievers.